How to create a 2d game scene in Unity (Part 1)

 Scaled character

-2. Go to the inspector window and click add component.
+2. Go to the inspector window and click Add Component.

-3. Search for “new script”.
+3. Search for “New script”.

-4. Enter a name and save it.
+4. Enter "PlayerMove" as name and save it.

 5. Open the script and paste the below code.